A Certain Kind of Death

 Cast: Fred Corral, Sherwood Dixson, Betsy Magdaleno, Emil Moldovan, David Smith, Luis Suarez

-Crew: Michael Kowalski (Sound Editor), Michael Kowalski (Sound Mixer), Robert Foster (Musician), Phillip Glau (Editorial Consultant), Phillip Glau (Thanks), Jeff Defalque (Thanks)
+Crew: Michael Kowalski (Sound Editor), Michael Kowalski (Sound Mixer), Robert Foster (Musician), Phillip Glau (Editorial Consultant), Phillip Glau (Thanks), Mario Sainz (Thanks)

 Runtime: 69 minutes